jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 I do not have a driving license in Singapore.
 You need to know how to drive to get anywhere in the US.
 Public transport is very rudimentary.

 It is easier to learn how to drive in the US than in Singapore.
 To learn driving you first need to pass a theory test, then you may drive in the presence of a fully licensed driver.
 After passing the practical test, you have the full license.
+The process in Singapore is more complicated.

+However, if you have already learnt how to drive in Singapore, it would be much easier to start out here, just by passing local driving tests.

 You may want to get a second-hand car for a few thousand dollars.
 You need to buy car insurance as well.